 - Founder/Convenor, Interlocutor & Instructor Individual Differences in Cognition and SLA, International Association of Applied Linguistics (AILA) Research Network (ReN) http://www.individualdifferencesinsla.com/

-- L2 classrooms as multifaceted sources of input (collaboration with Kimberly L. Geeslin)
+- L2 classrooms as multifaceted sources of input (collaboration with Dr. Kimberly L. Geeslin and several graduate students)

-- Task complexity and learners’ attention to pronunciation (collaboration with Megan Solon and Avizia Long)
+- TBLT and L2 pronunciation (collaboration with Megan Solon & Avizia Yim Long)

-- Instructor beliefs and training in relationship to pronunciation-focused instruction and input (collaboration with Avizia Long)
+- Instructor beliefs and training in relationship to pronunciation-focused instruction and feedback (collaboration with Avizia Long and Lisa Baldwin)

 - Task-based needs analysis in a Spanish FL context (collaboration with several graduate students)

 HISP-S614: Topics in the Acquisition of Spanish